enietom/rails-docker-starter/README.md

   <<: *default
   database: <NAME-OF-YOUR-APP>_test
 ```
    Where `<NAME-OF-YOUR-APP>` is the name you used in the second step.
 * Finally, boot the app with:

    `docker-compose up`

+   And go to http://localhost:3000 to find Rails' Welcome Page (if you are using Docker Machine
+   you'll need to go to `http://<IP-OF-YOUR-DOCKER-MACHINE>:3000`)